 Volcanica Peaberry Blue Mountain Coffee

-Another option we recommend is Volcanica Blue Mountain Coffee which is regarded as another top coffee brand when it comes to exotic brews.
+Another option Blue Mountain Coffee we recommend is Volcanica Peaberry Blue Mountain Coffee.
+This is Volcanica's second appearance on this list.
 What makes them so unique is that they offer a few of different 100% Blue Mountain coffee options.
 I recently had the opportunity to try Volcanica Blue Mountain Peaberry coffee which had an incredibly unique and enjoyable sweetness to it.
 For those who may not know, Peaberry is a rare coffee bean that comprises only 3-5% of harvests.
 Peaberry coffee beans have one cherry instead of two, resulting in a sweeter flavor.
-It's often regarded as one of the best tasting coffee beans in the world.
-Volcanica Peaberry is an excellent choice for anyone looking to experience the best in Jamaica Blue Mountain Coffee.
+Volcanica Peaberry is an excellent choice for anyone looking to experience the best in Jamaica Blue Mountain Coffee and has a penchant for a refined sweetness in their coffee.
 For more information, check out our Volcanica Blue Mountain coffee review.

 Tasting Notes: floral, chocolate, creamy, smooth